heloisasorato/AzSHCI-workshop/hands-on-labs/1_AzSHCIIntegration.md

     ![Check the registration status of the Azure Stack HCI 21H2 cluster](./media/output.png "Check the registration status of the Azure Stack HCI 21H2 cluster")

 As you can see from the result, the cluster is yet to be registered, and the cluster status identifies as **Clustered**.
 Azure Stack HCI 21H2 needs to register within 30 days of installation as per the Azure Online Services Terms.
 If it is not clustered within 30 days, the **ClusterStatus** will show **OutOfPolicy**, and if not registered within 30 days, the **RegistrationStatus** will show as **OutOfPolicy**.

 3. Now copy the below code and paste it in your PowerShell window, replace *your-subscription-ID-here* with your subscription ID <inject key="Subscription ID" />.
 After updating the subscription ID, run the PowerShell commands to register your Azure Stack HCI 21H2 to Azure portal.
+Perform the registration using the name of any server in the cluster.
+To get your Azure subscription ID, visit portal.azure.com, navigate to Subscriptions and copy/paste your ID from the list.

    > **Note**: We have already updated the domain user name and password for the local host server.

     ```

-    Register-AzStackHCI -SubscriptionId *your-subscription-ID-here* -ComputerName azstackcluster.contoso.com
+    Register-AzStackHCI -SubscriptionId *your-subscription-ID-here* -ComputerName azshost1.contoso.com

      ```

 This syntax registers the cluster (azstackcluster.contoso.com), as the current user, with the default Azure region and cloud environment, and using smart default names for the Azure resource and resource group.
 You can also add the optional -Region, -ResourceName, -TenantId, and -ResourceGroupName parameters to this command to specify these values.
 Note After June 15, 2021, running the Register-AzStackHCI cmdlet will enable Azure Arc integration on every server in the cluster by default, and the user running it must be an Azure Owner or User Access Administrator.
 If you do not want the servers to be Arc enabled or do not have the proper roles, pass this additional parameter: -EnableAzureArcServer:$false Remember that the user running the Register-AzStackHCI cmdlet must have Azure Active Directory permissions, or the registration process will not complete; instead, it will exit and leave the registration pending admin approval.
 Once permissions have been granted, simply re-run Register-AzStackHCI to complete registration.
 Authenticate with Azure

-4. Once dependencies have been installed, you'll receive a popup on **HybridHost001** to authenticate to Azure.
+4. Once dependencies have been installed, you'll receive a popup to authenticate to Azure.
 Provide your **Azure credentials**.

     ![Login to Azure](./media/azure_login_reg.png "Login to Azure")